Air Lease Corporation: Aircraft leasing

 At the 2019 Paris Air Show Virgin Atlantic signed a deal for up to 20 Airbus A330-900 aircraft making it the first UK customer for the aircraft.
 Eight aircraft will come directly from Airbus, six from Air Lease Corporation and it has options on a further six aircraft.
 They will replace older Airbus A330-200s and -300s and deliveries are expected from September 2021 to 2024.

 At the same venue Air Lease Corporation signed a deal for 29 Airbus A321XLR aircraft, as well as a letter of intent for 50 Airbus A220-300 aircraft.

 Acquisition

-On September 2, 2025, Air Lease announced that it is expected to be acquired by a consortium of Sumitomo Corporation, SMBC Aviation Capital, Apollo, and Brookfield, for approximately US$ 7.4 billion.
-The transaction is expected to be closed by the first quarter of FY2026, at which point Air Lease Corporation will be renamed Sumisho Air Lease Corporation.
+On September 2, 2025, Air Lease announced that it is expected to be acquired by a consortium of Sumitomo Corporation, SMBC Aviation Capital, Apollo, and Brookfield, for approximately US$ 7.4 billion with stockholders receiving $65 per share.
+The acquisition was closed in April 2026 at which point Air Lease Corporation was renamed Sumisho Air Lease Corporation.